Learn how to find peace - even in the toughest, most uncertain times.

 Practice Peace Without Chaos

 How to find peace in the midst of chaos comes with practice.
-Get quiet, whether in meditation or yoga at least once a day for a set period of time.
+Get quiet, whether in meditation or a yoga practice at least once a day for a set period of time.
 Consistency is key.
 The more time spent meditating quietly, the more likely you are to carry that over when things get a little more chaotic.
+If you are skeptical about the benefits of meditation, read about how meditation changed the brain of one of Organic Authority's very own writers Donna Sozio.

 You Control Your Reaction